 We would like to know if the Hebron Church in Carlisle was aware of what Scott-Buccleuch had done.
 He has held a position of responsibility at the Church, including dealing with young adults for many years.
 What did they know and do they have safeguarding processes in place?

-Like many people who commit a serious sexual offence, the trainee nurse who had sex with Alison has no idea of the enormity of the damage he has caused and no apparent desire to understand it.
-However, we do not want to see any harm come to this person; enough people have been hurt by his actions and we have no wish to ruin any more lives.
-Having sat on the knowledge of his wrongdoing for almost thirty years he finally admitted the offences against Alison in an interview with Cumbria Police this year.
-There is no doubt what he chose to do was illegal, harmful, selfish and entirely unacceptable.
-In using a vulnerable mental health patient for sex and choosing not to tell the consultants treating her that she’d had an abortion he behaved despicably and ignored his professional duty to act in her best interest.
-We do believe he should answer for what he has done and we have asked Cumbria Police if we could have restorative justice; so far this request has been ignored.
-But whatever he has done, it should be remembered he was just one part of a wider system that allowed the events in question to happen and allowed him to get away with serious sexual misconduct.
-Though he is responsible for his actions and culpable, the CPS and Cumbria Police acknowledge there were other issues at the Garlands and other people working at the Hospital knew what was going on.
+The trainee nurse who had sex with Alison has no idea or desire to understand the damage he caused.
+However, we do not want harm to come to him; enough people have been hurt by his actions and we have no wish to ruin more lives.
+He concealed his wrongdoing for almost thirty years before finally admitting his offences to the Police in 2017.
+What he did was despicable, illegal, immoral, harmful, selfish, unethical and unacceptable.
+In using a vulnerable mental health patient for sex and covering his tracks with an abortion, he ignored his duty to act in Alison’s interest.
+We believe he should answer for what he did and have asked Cumbria Police for restorative justice; a request that has been ignored.
+But whatever he did, he was just one part of a wider system that allowed these things to happen and enabled him to get away with serious sexual misconduct.
+Though he is responsible for his actions and entirely culpable, it should be noted that other people knew what was going on; they are also accountable.